Could We Have Had Better Multilingual LLMs If English Was Not the Central Language?: Methodology

 We experiment with languages reported in the training data of Llama2 \cite{touvron2023llama2}, the list of which and their respective ISO 639-3 codes can be found in Table \ref{tab:inllama-languages}.
 We refer to this set of languages as \textbf{inllama}.
 We also pick 15 languages not reported in the training data which we will refer to as \textbf{outllama}, presented in Table \ref{tab:outllama-languages}.
-It is important to highlight that languages not explicitly mentioned in Llama2 might still be present in the training data, albeit at a minuscule proportion of less than 0.005\% \cite{touvron2023llama2}.
+It is important to highlight that languages not explicitly mentioned in Llama2 might still be present in the training data, albeit at a minuscule proportion of less than 0.005\% of its training data \cite{touvron2023llama2}.
 Languages in \textbf{outllama} cover various language genera and writing systems.
-The machine translation evaluation is conducted using the FLORES-200 \citet{guzman-etal-2019-flores} benchmark as it provides support for numerous low-resource languages, we exclude into-English translation directions to mitigate the risk of potential data leakage, given that the benchmark relies on Wikipedia as its English data source.
+The machine translation evaluation is conducted using the FLORES-200 \citelanguageresource{guzman-etal-2019-flores} benchmark as it is available for numerous low-resource languages.
+We exclude X$\rightarrow$English translation directions to mitigate the risk of potential data leakage, given that FLORES-200 uses Wikipedia for its English sentences.
 We also exclude zero-shot translation as LLMs often get the language wrong in this prompting setup as reported by \citet{robinson2023chatgpt}.
-We use a statistical machine translation metric, the BLEU \cite{papineni-etal-2002-bleu} score and a model-based machine translation metric when applicable, the default COMET-22 \cite{rei-etal-2022-comet} model.
+We measure translation quality using machine translation scores.
+Translation quality is measured with the BLEU score \cite{papineni-etal-2002-bleu} and a model-based machine translation metric (COMET-22 \cite{rei-etal-2022-comet}) where applicable.
+COMET-22 is used to compensate for the drawbacks of BLEU and vice-versa.